PneuC/GameAI-lesson/README.md

 ### WaterPuzzle

-This game is a copy version of *watterpuzzle* from GVGAI 2020 Competition Learning Track.
+This game is a copy version of *waterpuzzle* from GVGAI 2020 Competition Learning Track.

 #### Play game: